 👉Cloudmonster

 This absolutely felt like the most cushioned On running shoe I’ve tested for long runs.
 It’s not too soft, just a nice cushion.
 Making it a good daily easy run trainer.
-Then of course they released the On Cloudeclipse and it’s definitely next level max cushion.
+Then of course they released the On Cloudeclipse and it’s definitely next level max cushion, but being replaced as noted above.

 Carbon Fiber Plate Shoes